ims-student-projects/Braint/README.md

 # Braint: Twitter Emotion classifier

+## Introduction

+In this project we built and tested two different classifiers that predict emotions of tweets.
+The two models presented here are a multiclass Perceptron (built from scratch) and LSTM (built based on libraries).
+Both of the models achieved an almost identical F-macro (0.62) on the final test data, while the initial score of the Perceptron was 0.33.
+For comparison: native speakers of English were able to predict emotions of these tweets with an F-macro of 0.45 (Klinger et al, 2018, p.
+7).

+The final results were submitted to the [WASSA-2018 Implicit Emotion Shared Task](http://implicitemotions.wassa2018.com/) (IEST).
+Among 30 participants _Braint_ was ranked 17th.
+In this paper we present a comparison of both models, as well as an evaluation of the individual performance and hindsights how this might be improved in the future.

+### Why emotion classification?

+The exact definition of _emotion_ and its relation to language is a debated topic in the literature of psychology, neuroscience and philosophy.
+We define emotionality as the subjective aspect of communication, as opposed to an objective, i.e. purely logical and informative discourse which should ideally be dispassionate (although never completely emotion-less).

+Computational aspects of emotion are a pivotal problem of A.I. if we consider emotions as different modes of communication.
+For example, a dialogue system will recognize the utterance _"it's raining"_ as purely informative, whereas _"It's raining.
+What a great day!"_ should most be treated as a sign that the speaker perhaps hates rainy days, or even more as a sign that they suffer from chronic depression.

+### Task Description

 ### Structure and Explanation
 __Tokenizer__ a class to tokenize the Tweet texts.
 Currently the tweet text is split at whitespace characters and punctuation is treated as separate token.